Camera

 WorldToScreenPoint

-This function returns the screen location and depth of a Vector3 worldPoint and whether this point is visible on the screen or not.
+This function returns the screen location and depth of a Vector3 worldPoint and whether this point is within the bounds of the screen.

-This function takes in account the current GUI inset (such as the space occupied by the top bar).
-This means the 2D position returned is in the same term as GUI positions and can be used to place GUI elements.
+This function takes in account the current GUI inset, such as the space occupied by the top bar, meaning that the 2D position returned is in the same term as GUI positions and can be used to place GUI elements.
 For an otherwise identical function that ignores the GUI inset, see Camera:WorldToViewportPoint().

 local camera = workspace.CurrentCamera